-- Additions, logs and updates over the completeness of the legal matters in the systems. - Accuracy of the key data, maintained in the systems, used in the calculation of the litigations provisions and contingencies. - Assessment of the criteria used to estimate the expected losses from litigation provisions and contingencies and evaluation of the adequacy over the calculation of the provisions for regulatory, legal or tax procedures and their recognition. - Reconciliation between the minutes of the inspections and the amounts accounted for.
+- Accuracy of the key data, maintained in the systems, used in the calculation of the litigations provisions and contingencies. - Assessment of the criteria used to estimate the expected losses from litigation provisions and contingencies and evaluation of the adequacy over the calculation of the provisions for regulatory, legal or tax procedures and their recognition. - Reconciliation between the minutes of the inspections and the amounts accounted for.